 I think they used to be more so.

 Oh?
 I went to one thing that was kind of like a rave.
-The musicians were all on stage with computers, one of them with a keyboard – there were four of them – and for the life of me, I could not tell who was playing, if they were playing, if it was a tape and they were just moving… to me, that was a bad performance.
+The musicians were all on stage with computers, one of them with a keyboard—there were four of them—and for the life of me, I could not tell who was playing, if they were playing, or if it was a tape and they were just waving their arms.
+To me, it was a bad performance.
 What was interesting was that to their peers, it was not a bad performance.
 I was really surprised!
-Their peers didn’t seem to mind that there was no apparent correlation between what they were doing on stage, and what I heard.
+Their peers didn’t seem to mind that there was no apparent correlation between what they were doing on stage, and what we heard.

 It’s true that some of the things I do anybody can do.
 Why is that?
 Well, in some cases it’s because I spend a whole bunch of time thinking about how it would be possible to do what I do, and that’s part of what I consider to be the piece.
 In Seven Wonders, for example, there are certainly things that anybody could do.
-The Shepard tones at the end of the seventh movement where the piano is playing octaves… all I have control over is the shape of the amplitude envelope of the descending sound.
-So, for example, if I had a heart attack and just collapsed during the performance, it would play perfectly.
-The point is that in a performance with technology, there’s always going to be variations in the extent to which the performer is absolutely making something happen.
+The Shepard tones at the end of the seventh movement where the piano is playing octaves; all I have control over during that part is the shape of the amplitude envelope of the descending sound.
+So, for example, if I had a heart attack and just collapsed during the performance, it would continue to play perfectly.
+The point is that in a performance with technology, there’s always going to be variations in the extent to which the performer is directly making something happen.

 So, will electronic concerts become more physical, or will people wrap their heads around a new form of concert where the visual cues are absent?